I am a person-centred therapist.

 FAQs

-• Each counselling session is 50 minutes long, and I generally meet with clients once a week.
+Each therapy session is 50 minutes long, and I generally meet with clients once a week.

 We will meet for as long as you find our work useful and choose to come back.
 This may be just a few weeks or it may be several years.
 You will decide when our work is done.

-• Because I work online, you will need to find a safe and private space where you can talk to me without fear of being overheard or interrupted.
+Because I work online, you will need to find a safe and private space where you can talk to me without worrying about being overheard or interrupted.

 I work via Zoom, Skype or Google Meet, so you will also need one of those programs.